Get a property report and suburb profile for any property in Hoppers Crossing

 Hoppers Crossing rental market trends

-The rental market in Hoppers Crossing is experiencing notable growth, with house rents increasing by 10.6% over the past year to $470 per week, while unit rents have surged 13.2% to $430 per week.
-This suburb's appeal is bolstered by its family-friendly environment and accessibility, making it an attractive option for both renters and investors seeking promising returns.
+The rental market in Hoppers Crossing has experienced moderate growth, with house rents increasing 6.8% over the past year to $470 per week, while unit rents have risen 5.0% to $420 per week.
+This steady growth reflects the suburb's appeal, driven by its family-friendly environment and accessibility to essential amenities, making it an attractive option for both renters and investors.

 Suburbs near Hoppers Crossing